The Best Women’s Hiking Boots for Bunions

-Have you ever stopped from hiking because your toes felt pinched, abraded, compressed?
-Did some blisters make your hiking experience miserable and you couldn’t hike for days after that?
+Have you ever stopped from hiking because your toes felt pinched, irritated, compressed?
+Did some blisters make your hiking experience miserable, and you couldn’t hike for days after that?
 It’s common for people with wide feet to encounter these kinds of problems.

 There’s a solution for this, no worries.
-You need to find boots that are sufficiently wide in the toe box so that your feet have enough room in the front.
+It would help if you found boots that are sufficiently wide in the toe box so that your feet have enough room in the front.

-Another great and economic product for all of you hikers out there struggling with bunions is Columbia Women’s Newton Ridge Plus-Wide Hiking Boot.
+An excellent and economical product for all of you hikers out there struggling with bunions is Columbia Women’s Newton Ridge Plus-Wide Hiking Boot.

 Made from leather, with a rubber sole, this boot is specifically built wide, so that toes won’t get stranded and suffer when hiking.